ray-project/kuberay/clients/python-apiserver-client/README.md

 This Python client is currently only supporting Ray cluster management through usage of the `API server` Ray API.
 It implements all of the current functionality of the API server (and the operator) and provide pythonic APIs to the capabilities.

-The package supports well documented in the code Python objects that can be used to build and receive payloads for creation, listing and deleting of [template](https://ray-project.github.io/kuberay/components/apiserver/#compute-template) and Ray clusters.
+The package supports Python objects (documented in the code ) that can be used to build and receive payloads for creation, listing and deleting of [template](https://ray-project.github.io/kuberay/components/apiserver/#compute-template) and Ray clusters.

 The main class of the package is [KubeRayAPIs](python_apiserver_client/kuberay_apis.py) that implements all of the functionality.
 It leverages [templates](python_apiserver_client/params/templates.py) and [cluster](python_apiserver_client/params/cluster.py) definitions, allowing to specify all required parameters as straight Python classes.
-Additional (intermediate) definitons are provided (see [environment variables](python_apiserver_client/params/environmentvariables.py), [volumes](python_apiserver_client/params/volumes.py), [head group](python_apiserver_client/params/headnode.py) and [worker group](python_apiserver_client/params/workernode.py))
+Additional (intermediate) definitions are provided (see [environment variables](python_apiserver_client/params/environmentvariables.py), [volumes](python_apiserver_client/params/volumes.py), [head group](python_apiserver_client/params/headnode.py) and [worker group](python_apiserver_client/params/workernode.py))

 ## Prerequisites